ItakEjgo/weighted_distance_oracle/README.md

         |-*.h/hpp/cpp # source code.

 ### Environment & Run ( tested in Ubuntu 18.04LTS and Debian GNU/Linux 11 )
 A docker image is avaiable via **docker hub** (https://hub.docker.com/r/itakejgo/ear-oracle).
-You could pull this image and to run the code.
+You could pull this image and run the code.

 0. Install the following packages: *build-essential, cmake, libcgal-dev, gnuplot, tmux* [ **Note:** *tmux* is for running long-time experiments, any other substitute is fine.
 Please make sure the CGAL(*libcgal-dev*) version is newer than v5.2 (for *cmake* support).]: